This article contains Frequently Asked Questions (FAQ) relating to Astrato and covers a range of general and technical topics.

 Is Astrato different from other Analytics and Business Intelligence (BI) tools?

 Cloud underpins digital transformation.
-As organisations shift from a hybrid cloud model to a "cloud first" approach, tools built for on-premise architecture require retrofitting.
-Astrato is cloud native, never moves data and delivers performance, scale and elasticity.
+As organizations shift from a hybrid cloud model to a "cloud first" approach, tools built for on-premise architecture require retrofitting.
+Astrato is cloud-native, never moves data, and delivers performance, scale and elasticity.

-Traditional BI can be very dashboard-focussed and offer limited data reporting functionality.
+Traditional BI can be very dashboard-focused and offer limited data reporting functionality.
 Users of modern BI tools can also encounter limitations, such as

-Lack of support for ad-hoc analysis, with data needing to be highly modelled before any analysis takes place.
+Lack of support for ad-hoc analysis, with data needing to be highly modeled before any analysis takes place.

-Interfaces which require a high level of technical expertise for users.
+Interfaces that require a high level of technical expertise for users.